 For employers with a self-funded health plan, individuals with coverage will need to be reported on Form 1095-C (or the employer can report on Form 1095-B if it wishes), along with any spouses and dependents who are also covered on the self-funded group health plan.
 Social security numbers need to be reported for all of these individuals as well.

 Preparing and Filing the Forms

-Employers will need to coordinate payroll and benefits to meet their filing obligations.
-Since all of this information reporting must be tracked on a monthly basis starting January 1, 2015, employers need to decide on a solution soon, so hours and the offer of coverage data can be accumulated by month in software or by providers that will be handling the Form 1095-C reporting for the employer.
+Employers need to coordinate payroll and benefits to meet their filing obligations.
+Since all of this information reporting must be tracked on a monthly basis, hours and the offer of coverage data must be accumulated by month in software or by providers that will be handling the Form 1095-C reporting for the employer.
 For most employers, this information gathering and the preparation of forms are not something that can be prepared in an hour or two.
 According to the form’s instructions, the IRS estimates it will take, on average, four hours to prepare the Form 1094-C and 12 minutes for each Form 1095-C provided to each employee.
 Keep in mind that these estimates assume you have already gathered the information to prepare the forms and were tracking hours all throughout the year.
 In addition, these are averages.
 The larger your employee base, the more time it will take.
-We strongly advise that you begin planning for preparing these forms now.
-It will be a daunting task and probably much more expensive to outsource this if you wait until December of 2015 or even January of 2016 to decide on your solution.

-If you desire assistance in evaluating your options for Form 1095-C reporting, please contact your Wipfli relationship manager.
+If you desire assistance in evaluating your options for Form 1095-C reporting, please contact your Wipfli Relationship Executive.
 If Wipfli is your company’s payroll provider and you are an ALE, Wipfli will be preparing the Forms 1095-C for you as part of your payroll service.